kitsuiwebster/palma-project/README.md

 ```
 Palma-1.0: A global database of palm functional traits, based on PalmTraits 1.0 and enhanced with GBIF,
-iNaturalist and POWO data (2025).
+iNaturalist, Wikimedia Commons and POWO data (2025).
 Encyclopedia of Palms Project.
 ```

 ---